rassylya/epilepcy_recognition/README.md

 # epilepcy_recognition
-Epileptic Seizure Recognition using CNN - LSTM
+Epileptic Seizure Recognition using CNN - LSTM.
+Check the notebook for the results